CCVE/Study Guide

 CCVE(P) Eligibility & Application process

-Prior to submitting an application, forward your current resume/CV showing VE experience & education to info@cvrp.ca to determine eligibility at no cost.
+Prior to applying, forward a current resume/CV showing VE experience & education to info@cvrp.ca to determine eligibility at NO COST.

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).

-Applicants that hold a CVRP TSA certification only need to submit a Vocational Evaluation Report for peer review.
+Applicants that hold a CVRP TSA certification in good standing are only required to submit a Vocational Evaluation Report for peer review.

 CCVE, CCVE(P), CCVE(F) or CCVE(D) Certification Compliance